The Ultimate Jetset Guide to Canggu

 Mason restaurant in Canggu just opened about a month ago and I’ve already been about 5 times.
 This chic Aussie-run bistro is just what Canggu needed – a trendy nighttime hang with a delicious modern menu fit for foodies from all over the world.
 The short rib burger is out of this world, the lamb is incredible, and I highly recommend the flatbread and baba ganoush to start!

-Probably my favorite restaurant in Canggu!
-Their sushi is so fresh, so delicious, and weirdly affordable.
+Probably my favorite date night restaurant in Canggu!
+Their sushi is so fresh, so delicious, and the atmosphere is amazing!
 It’s a great date night spot in Canggu, or a great spot to meet up with friends.

 This is usually my go-to after watching the sunset at The Lawn (since it’s about a 5 minute walk around the corner).
 Everything on the menu is amazing, but the poke bowl and the fish and chips are heaven.

-If you’re looking for the best poke bowls for dinner, Mai Tai is your spot.
-I crave these bowls and Mai Tai’s delish Tahitian food ALL THE TIME.
-Also every meal comes with these to-die-for seasoned baked coconut chips that you will not be able to stop munching on.
+If you’re looking for the best poke bowls for dinner, Moana is your spot.
+I crave these bowls and Moana’s delish Tahitian food ALL THE TIME.
+Order that Maui Poke with black sauce and thank me later.
+So good!

-Another one of Canggu’s newest (and best) restaurants is Two Fingers, an amazing Mexican restaurant (THANK GOD!!!
+Another one of Canggu’s newest (and best) restaurants is Lacalita, an amazing Mexican restaurant (THANK GOD!!!
 GOOD MEXICAN FOOD IN BALI!)
-All of their tacos are amazing, and their chips and guac is to-die-for.
-They even have cholula – which I have never seen anywhere else in Bali! (they told me they import it just for the restaurant from Australia.
-Amazing.)
+All of their tacos are amazing, but especially the carnitas!